microsoft/Windows-driver-samples/templates/README.md

 * Using both EWDK and WDK NuGet (specifically EWDK ge_release_26052_240202-1419 and NuGet 10.0.26052.1000-preview.ge-release ).
 * Targeting both Configurations 'Debug' and 'Release'
 * Targeting both Platform 'x64' and 'arm64'
-* 8 permutations in total.
+* So 16 samples and 8 permutations for each sample.
+128 build combinations in total.

-Great news: I got identical results for all permutations.
+* Great news: I got identical results for all permutations.
+* 7 templates builds and 9 does not build.

 How:
 ```